efiliba/AngularSudoku/README.md

 Angular and TypeScript version of the Sudoku Solver

-Hosted on Heroku at https://soku.herokuapp.com
+Hosted on Heroku at http://eroku.herokuapp.com/index.html#/ through the Sudoku_build repo